StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 to specify a low-water-mark threshold for the minimum amount of **unsent** data it would like to have waiting in the socket send buffer.
-Instead of encouraging the application to fill the socket send buffer to its maximum capacity, the socket send buffer would hold just the data that had been sent but not yet acknowledged
+Instead of inviting the application to fill the socket send buffer to its maximum capacity, the socket send buffer would hold just the data that had been sent but not yet acknowledged